When you do nothing, you feel overwhelmed and powerless. But when you get involved, you feel the sense of hope and accomplishment.

 It’s easy to get caught up in overwhelm if you fail to take the time to plan ahead.
-Without a plan there is little direction, and with little direction there are a lot of things that could potentially take you off track.
+Without a plan, there is little direction, and with little direction, there are a lot of things that could potentially take you off track.
 And when you’re taken off track you lose sight of what’s most important and that’s when overwhelm can get the better of you.

-For these reasons it’s important that you lay out a daily plan of action and gain some clarity about the tasks and activities you will be focusing on to help you attain your desired outcomes.
+For these reasons, it’s important that you lay out a daily plan of action and gain some clarity about the tasks and activities you will be focusing on to help you attain your desired outcomes.
 One way to do this is to reverse engineer your tasks.
 Visualize your task as completed in your mind.
-Now reverse engineer backwards from the end, step-by-step, to the beginning of the task, seeing every element of the task come together in your mind.
+Now reverse engineer backward from the end, step-by-step, to the beginning of the task, seeing every element of the task come together in your mind.
 This process will provide you with the clarity you need to make better decisions about how you plan to move forward with your tasks throughout the day.

 Finally, part of the planning process involves knowing and understanding your values and life’s purpose.
 Your values provide you with insight into your highest priorities.
-These are the priorities you must build upon on a daily basis, because these are the areas of your life that will provide you with the greatest fulfillment long-term.
+These are the priorities you must build upon on a daily basis because these are the areas of your life that will provide you with the greatest fulfillment long-term.
 Moreover, your values are interconnected with your life’s purpose, which is your vision for what you would like to do, the kind of person you would like to become, and how you want to live your life.
 Everything must be intertwined, and it all starts with how you plan your day.